mbelur/rke2-rancher-ansible/README.md

 - Docker or Podman
 - SSH key-based access to all target nodes
-- Target hosts are SLES, SLE-Micro
+- Target hosts are SUSE based OS
 - Proper DNS setup (e.g. `rancher.example.com`)
 - Target hosts must fulfill prerequisites at https://docs.rke2.io/install/quickstart#prerequisites
-- Target hosts with python 3.11+ version
+- Target hosts with python 3.11+ version.
+Verify that Python 3 points to version 3.11 or higher: python3 --version
 - A valid registration key for the SUSE OS distribution, which can be obtained with your SUSE subscription.

 ## Components